JTok/unraid-vmbackup/README.md

 - Advanced: Option to skip backing up nvram.

 - Advanced: Option to skip backing up vdisks.

-- Advanced: Option to ignore iso files when checking for valid vdisks.

 - Advanced: Choose the number of times to check if a VM is shut down.